sciurius/EMS-ESP32-switchtime/README.md

-# NAME
+# switchtime

-switchtime - inspect/modify thermostat switch times
+Utility to inspect/modify thermostat switch times

 # DESCRIPTION

-**This program** has three functions.
+This program has three functions.

 One is to inspect the current switch times programmed in the thermostat.
 For this, do not supply any arguments.